Who We Are

 A Mainer by birth, Liz is co-founder of Maine Intercultural Communication Consultants.
 She lived in the Middle East for many years, where she taught students from around the world at the American University in Dubai, with a focus on effective cross-cultural communication.
 Since returning to Maine, Liz has applied her knowledge of the Middle East, cultural competency, and intercultural communication to help Maine businesses, non-profits, municipalities, hospitals, and schools effectively recruit and retain a diverse workforce and serve diverse populations.
 Liz has also served on the faculty of the University of Southern Maine (USM) and Portland Adult Education.
 In addition to being trained at the Intercultural Communication Institute in Portland, Oregon, Liz holds degrees from Mount Holyoke College and Reed College, and a Certificate in Mediation from USM.

-Deb Breiting, Owner and Principal Intercultural Trainer
+Deb Breiting, Co-Owner and Trainer

 Deb is co-founder of Maine Intercultural Communication Consultants and hails from Vancouver, Canada.
 Her parents being originally from Germany and Japan, Deb grew up in a diverse, multilingual home.
 She has a degree in Linguistics and German and a Graduate Certificate in Intercultural Studies from the University of British Columbia.
 Now, with almost 20 years of teaching and training experience in a variety of business settings, Deb divides her time between Maine Intercultural Communication Consultants and the New Mainers Resource Center at Portland Adult Education as an Instructor and Program Associate, where she provides cultural and job skills training to foreign-trained professionals.
 Deb has lived and worked in Vancouver, Toronto, Munich and Tokyo and now lives in Portland, Maine.